yeslogic/prince-docs/docs/gen-content.md

 ### Script Functions

-Prince supports arbitrary JavaScript functions to be called from CSS generated content using the `prince-script()` function (see the `` property).
-To make the functions available to CSS, the `Prince.addScriptFunc` method is used (see ).
+Prince supports arbitrary JavaScript functions to be called from CSS generated content using the `prince-script()` function (see the `content` property).
+To make the functions available to CSS, the `Prince.addScriptFunc` method is used (see [The Prince Object](doc-latest/javascript.html#js-prince-obj)).

 Please note that Prince is not running JavaScript by default - it needs to be explicitly enabled.
-See .
+See [Applying JavaScript in Prince](doc-latest/apply-javascript.html#applying-javascript).

 CSS